artemgilmanov/MyBlazorServerApp/README.md

 * **Serilog**: The logging library used for structured logging.
 It captures and enriches log events, which can be sent to various sinks like the console, files, or services like Seq.
 * **xUnit, Moq, FluentAssertions**: These are the testing frameworks and libraries used to write unit tests, mock dependencies, and perform fluent assertions, indicating a test-driven or test-friendly development approach.

-The combination of these patterns and tools results in a robust, maintainable, and scalable application architecture.
-The clear separation of concerns, automated validation, and standardized error handling make the system reliable and easy to evolve.

 # User Interface (UI) Structure

----

 The application's user interface is built using **Blazor Server**.

----

 **Calculator Page (`/`)**